-If the underwriters exercise their option to purchase additional ordinary shares in full, the pro forma as adjusted net tangible book value per share after the offering would be \$, the increase in net tangible book value per share to existing shareholders would be \$ and the immediate dilution in net tangible book value per share to new investors in this offering would be \$.
+If the underwriters exercise their option to purchase additional ordinary shares in full, the pro forma as adjusted net tangible book value per share after the offering would be \$5.58, the increase in net tangible book value per share to existing shareholders would be \$2.54 and the immediate dilution in net tangible book value per share to new investors in this offering would be \$10.42.

-The following table summarizes, on the pro forma as adjusted basis described above as of December 31, 2020, the differences between the existing shareholders and the new investors in this offering with respect to the number of ordinary shares purchased from us, the total consideration paid to us and the average price per share, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on the pro forma as adjusted basis described above as of March 31, 2021, the differences between the existing shareholders and the new investors in this offering with respect to the number of ordinary shares purchased from us, the total consideration paid to us and the average price per share, based on the initial public offering price of \$16.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.